White paperThe Enterprise Framework for Compliant, Scalable AI

 Right-Sizing OCM Investment: Not every organization needs a $1.2M OCM program.
 We design scalable approaches aligned to organizational maturity, user base size, and regulatory risk profile.
 A 50-person biotech implementing AI for research informatics requires different OCM than a 500-person pharmaceutical manufacturer deploying AI for batch release decisions.

-Building Compliance from Day One: Rather than implementing AI quickly and “fixing” compliance later (a pattern that creates expensive regulatory debt), we embed GxP principles into initial workflows.
+Building Compliance from Day One: Rather than implementing AI quickly and "fixing" compliance later (a pattern that creates expensive regulatory debt), we embed GxP principles into initial workflows.
 This includes Computer Software Assurance approaches aligned with FDA guidance, validation strategies appropriate to risk level, and documentation practices that support inspection readiness.
+It also means accounting for third-party risk wherever AI vendors and external models touch regulated data.

 Creating Scalable Foundations: OCM artifacts—training materials, SOPs, governance frameworks, communication templates—are designed to scale as the organization grows.
 This prevents the common pattern where successful pilots fail during enterprise rollout because change management wasn't built for scale.